 Beverly Smith-Dawson is a writer of screenplays, stage plays, and short stories.
 Her short story "Chosen" won in the Writers Digest Magazine's Sci-Fi/Fantasy category of the 2008 Annual Popular Fiction Awards.

-Most recently, her short screenplay "Retirement" was a top-ten Finalist for the 2017 Cinequest Film Festival, and her screenplay Mad Dog Run was accepted to the 2016 Oaxaca Film Screenwriting competition, and a Semi-Finalist in both the 2008 OBS International Screenwriting Competition and the 2009 Hollywood Black Film Festival.
+Most recently, her short screenplay "Retirement" was a top-ten Finalist for the 2017 Cinequest Film Festival, and her screenply Mad Dog Run was accepted to the 2016 Oaxaca Film Festival, a Finalist in the 2010 Contest of Contest Winners Screenwriting Competition, and a Semi-Finalist in both the 2008 Organization of Black Screenwriters (OBS) International Screenwriting Competition and the 2009 Hollywood Black Film Festival.

 Beverly has an MFA in Directing from the Yale School of Drama, and completed the UCLA Extension Certificate Program in Screenwriting in September 2008.

-Currently, she teaches storytelling and screenwrting at Estrella Mountain Community College in Avondale, AZ, receiving an Outstanding Adjunct award in 2017.
+Currently, she teaches storytelling and screenwriting at Estrella Mountain Community College in Avondale, AZ, receiving an Outstanding Adjunct Award in 2017.

-She recently completed her first book, 3 By One, three novellas of speculative fiction.
+She recently completed her fist book 3 by One, three novellas of speculative fiction.